Make Yourself a Winner and Land (Endear Recruiters with Soft Skills)

 Nonverbal communication is about listening to others.
 For example, making eye contact to show you are paying attention to someone or nodding your head to show a positive attitude towards someone speaking.
 Verbal communication is about relaying information to others orally.
 Here, the focus is on your tone and choice of words.

-Just as you need to understand others, others also need to understand you.
+Just as you need to understand others, others must also understand you.
 This cannot be possible without good communication skills.
 If you want to communicate effectively, you have to be open.
 No one can read your mind.
 Communicating makes it possible to collaborate effectively on (business) projects and work effectively.

 Interpersonal Skills